cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

   --prev-governance-action-index 0 \
   --out-file constitution.action
 ```

+## Submitting the Action File in a Transaction

-From here, you just need to [submit the proposal in a transaction](#submitting-the-action-file-in-a-transaction)
+From here, you just need to [submit the proposal in a transaction](#submitting-a-treasury-withdrawal-and-protocol-parameter-update-governance-action)

 ## Motion of no confidence